tredontho/purescript-book/text/chapter6.md

 - `maybe`, which defines the `Maybe` data type, which represents optional values.
 - `tuples`, which defines the `Tuple` data type, which represents pairs of values.
 - `either`, which defines the `Either` data type, which represents disjoint unions.
-- `strings`, which defines functions which operate on strings.
+- `strings`, which defines functions that operate on strings.
 - `functions`, which defines some helper functions for defining PureScript functions.

 The module `Data.Hashable` imports several modules provided by these packages.